scooterh4/scooterh4/README.md

 My name is Scott and I'm a Full Stack Software Developer in Squamish, BC.
 Outside of programming, I love rock climbing 🧗‍♂️, sking ⛷️, the Calgary Flames 🔥, and science fiction 📖.

+🔨 Currently making a web app to track my workouts and see my progress [(see here).](https://github.com/scooterh4/gain-train/)

 🧩 I made a sudoku web app with React called [webdoku.](https://github.com/scooterh4/webdoku).
 Checkout the [deployment.](https://master.d3cy14eqs3xow1.amplifyapp.com/)

 🧗‍♂️ I created a React web app that allows users to log their indoor rock climbs.
 This was my first time using React, and I learned a lot in the process.
 You can checkout the [repo](https://github.com/scooterh4/crimpdaddy) or the [latest deployment.](https://crimpdaddy-db2af.web.app/)